How to Restore Your PC After a Windows Reset

 4. Recover Files After a Windows Reset

-• If you chose "Keep my files", most files will remain in place (Desktop, Documents, Downloads).
+• If you chose "Keep my files", your personal files are usually still available in Desktop, Documents, and Downloads

-• If you chose "Remove everything", restore from backup using:
+• If you chose "Remove everything", you will need to restore files from a backup

-• Backup tools: File History, Macrium Reflect, Acronis, etc.
+• Backup tools (File History, Macrium Reflect, Acronis)

-Windows Reset removes all non default programs.
-Here's how to reinstall apps:
+Windows reset removes all non-default programs.
+Here is how to reinstall your apps:

-• Microsoft Store apps: Go to Microsoft Store → Library and reinstall your previous apps.
+• Microsoft Store apps: Open Microsoft Store → Library to reinstall apps

 • Desktop programs: